Flu Shots and other recommended vaccines

 Annual flu shots are recommended for everyone over the age of 6 months.
 Flu shots are available at JCHD and at locations throughout the county in the fall of each year.
 Flu vaccine is usually available from September through the early spring at the health department.

-High dose vaccine is available for ages 65 and older while supplies last.
+High dose vaccine is recommended for ages 65 and older.

 Cash, check, credit or debit cards accepted.
 Most insurance plans, including Medical Cards and Medicare are accepted.